 Stage 1 - Pre-Construction Capital

-The pre-construction capital requirements relate primarily to the completion of the detailed design and final approvals to deliver the Project to a shovelready state.
+The pre-construction capital requirements relate primarily to the completion of the detailed design and final approvals to deliver the Project to a shovel-ready state.
 Part of the work required at this stage includes re-engagement with the Cairns Regional Council to amend the Development Approval (DA) to reflect changes to the Project design and to update the Business Case and the support for the Project.
 This work is critical to ensure that the Project is progressed to an investment ready state by early 2025.

 As the investment in the pre-construction activities is unlikely to generate a direct return on the investment, it is expected that funding will be required to be sourced through public funding programs.
 The primary funding programs and sources that may be suitable to apply to include: